BREAD5940/ScoutingDataValidation/README.md

 ## Finding the Event Key

 One of the parameters in all of the validation methods is `eventKey`.
 To obtain the `eventKey`, navigate to thebluealliance page for your particular event.
-For example, I would navigate to the following link to access thebluealliance page for the Central Valley Regional in 2022:
+For example, I would navigate to the following link to access thebluealliance page for the Monterey Bay Regional in 2022:

 ```
 https://www.thebluealliance.com/event/2022camb